-Many people with dementia have trouble hearing, distinguishing between and interpreting sounds, which can make the world a confusing place.
+Many people with dementia have trouble hearing as well as distinguishing between and interpreting sounds.
+This can make the world a confusing place.
 We explain why this might happen, and how you can help.

 While hearing loss becomes increasingly common with age, people with dementia may experience additional difficulties with hearing and interpreting sounds.